 This post was supposed to be all about how to make meringues in the microwave.
 (Did you know that you can make meringues in the microwave?
 I've posted instructions below).
 However, once I'd made a batch of meringues, they were screaming at me to turn them into an Eton mess.
 And I'm so glad I did!
 This Eton mess is a creamy, crunchy, fruity dessert, made of layers of cream, meringue and fruit, that comes together in minutes.

 It is literally the easiest dessert that I have ever made!

-This Eton mess is my new favourites dessert, and I think you’ll love it too!
+This Eton mess is my new favourite dessert, and I think you'll love it too!

 - Eton mess takes less than half an hour to make (including making the meringues).
 If you use store-bought meringues it will be even faster.